ajh/intermix/doc/client_server_design.txt.md

 will be sent to the server.
 The client will be listening for messages from the server.
 If the messages is about new screen buffer content, the client will draw to the pane and window of the program.

+# Technology choices

+I'm thinking that unix domain sockets would be a good choice.
+That solves the security question because the socket will be owned by a unix user.
+Remove access can potentially happen through ssh using the -L or -R feature (I should test this).